ertis-research/kafka-ml/README.md

 ![](./images/training-results.png)

-Now, it is time to ingest the model(s) with your data stream for training and maybe evaluation
+Now, it is time to ingest the model(s) with your data stream for training and maybe evaluation.

 If you have used the MINST model you can use the example `mnist_dataset_training_example.py`.
 You only need to configure the *deployment_id* attribute to the one generated in Kafka-ML, maybe it is still 1.
 This is the way to match data streams with configurations and models during training.
 You may need to install the Python libraries listed in datasources/requirements.txt.